scalabli/yadig/README.md

 `Forever Scalable`

-**Quo** is a Python based toolkit for writing Command-Line Interface(CLI) applications.
-Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointments brought about by the failure to execute a CLI API.
-Simple to code, easy to learn, and does not come with needless baggage.
+**𝙲𝚒𝚝𝚞𝚜** is a python based, ultrafast web framework  focusing on composing Web APIs all the more rapidly and with needless baggage.

-Quo requires Python `3.6.1` or later.
+Citus requires Python `3.6.1` or later.

 ## Features